Roll of Honour

 Durham Light Infantry

-Before enlistment on 20/8/1939, into The West Yorkshire Regiment (Prince of Wales' Own), was a telephone engineer.
+Before his enlistment on 20/8/1939, into The West Yorkshire Regiment (Prince of Wales' Own), he was a telephone engineer.

-Wounded in March 1941 whilst a Lance Corporal with the 2nd Battalion of The West Yorks.
+Wounded whilst fighting in Abyssinia (Ethiopia) during March 1941 whilst a Lance Corporal with the 2nd Battalion of The West Yorks.

-Served in Palestine, Abyssinia, Tunisia, Egypt and finally Sicily where he was killed in action 17/7/1943.
+Also served in Palestine, Tunisia, Egypt and finally Sicily where he was killed in action 17/7/1943.

 Buried Catania War Cemetery, Sicily.

 (West Riding Regiment).

 Born 1913 Stillington.
 Son of Tom, an insurance agent, and Lizzie.
 Brother of Fred, Arthur and Mary Ann.